siddhantaryancliqtech-collab/savemoney/README.md

 # SaveMoney - CashKaro-Style Cashback Platform

-A modern, responsive cashback and coupon platform built with React, TypeScript, Tailwind CSS, and Supabase.
+A modern, responsive cashback and coupon platform built with React, TypeScript, and Tailwind CSS.

 ## 🚀 Features